Careers

 How to Become an Electrician

-Are you interested in becoming an electrician, but you’re not sure where to begin?
-Are you curious about what your future in the electrical industry would look like?
+Are you interested in becoming an electrician, but not sure where to begin?

 If you like physical, hands-on work that relies on understanding complex details and problem solving, becoming an electrician may be right for you.
-According to the Bureau of Labor Statistics (BLS), electricians install, maintain, and repair electrical power, communications, lighting, and control systems in homes, businesses, and factories.
+Electricians install, maintain and repair electrical power, communications, lighting and control systems in homes, businesses and factories.

 • Electrical Theory/NEC/Grounding